Estimated reading time: 8 minutes, 9 seconds

 The thermocouple is always high on the list of possible problems in gas appliances troubleshooting.
 Unless you are handy and understand how to test them and or change them out, I would recommend calling a professional.
 The problem with this one, in particular, was that it was intermittently shutting off the pilot.

 The tipping point

 The typical thermocouple costs about $7.00 The fancier one is $35.00.
-The little button is called a Thermal Cut Off, or TCO.
+The little button is called a Thermal Cut-Off, or TCO.
 Unfortunately, there is no place open on a Sunday that carries the fancier one.
 This reminds me of a “suspenders and belt fix” only it is a “suspenders and two belts”… a bit of overkill in my opinion.
-The burner assembly that includes the thermucouple is around $80
+The burner assembly that includes the thermocouple is around $80

 This is what A.O.
 Smith has to say about their fancy Thermocouple device.

 The C3 Technology water heaters will come equipped with a thermal cutoff (TCO) device that is